NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Charging Document and Bail

-Sometimes you can get out by what's called a signature bond where you agree to sign something or you get somebody else to sign something, basically saying that if you don't show up you will lose a certain amount of money if it's called a signature bond.
+Sometimes, you can get out by what's called a signature bond where you agree to sign something, or you get somebody else to sign something, basically saying that if you don't show up, you will lose a certain amount of money if it's called a signature bond.

-So, for example, you could sign a $25,000.00 signature bond, promising to appear and if you didn't appear then the government will be trying to collect that $25,000.00.
+So, for example, you could sign a $25,000.00 signature bond, promising to appear.
+If you don't appear, the government will try to collect that $25,000.00.

 Another more secure bond would be what's called a property bond.
 That's where you or somebody else puts up their property — you basically deed a part of the property over to the government.
-For example, it's a $100,000.00 property bond, then if you didn't show up to court the government would be able to forfeit that house and get their $100,000.00.
+For example, if it's a $100,000.00 property bond, then if you didn't show up to court, the government would be able to forfeit that house and get their $100,000.00.

 There are other ways that you can be bonded out, but they don't usually involve a bail bondsman, so bail bondsmen are not applicable in the federal criminal system because they just simply don't use them.
-The judge can also let you out on your own recognizance whether you don't have to put up any type of a bond.
+The judge can also let you out on your own recognizance whether you don't have to put up any type of bond.
 You just have to promise to appear.
 The judge could also deny bail.

 Enter Plea and Court Assignment